mm80843/T3.5/docs/Article/PBN__Article_46.md

 * [Respiratory etiquette](https://github.com/mm80843/T3.5/blob/main/docs/Mitigation/PBN__Mitigation_537.md)
 * [Contact tracing and surveillance](https://github.com/mm80843/T3.5/blob/main/docs/Mitigation/PBN__Mitigation_542.md)

-## Property: has_ArticleYear

-2020

-## Property: has_ArticleLLMShortSummary
+## Benefits listed in this article

+* [Improved air quality](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_192.md)
+* [Reduced transmission risk](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_207.md)
+* [Enhanced occupant comfort](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_208.md)
+* [Decreased contact and proximity](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_209.md)
+* [Reduced contact with surfaces](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_210.md)

+## Short summary of the article

 This is a densely-packed text that appears to contain technical research abstracts from different sources.
 The information is presented in a disorganized manner and is difficult to understand without proper formatting and context.
 It includes references to various topics such as authorization, licensing, and power systems.
 However, without further information, it is challenging to provide a clear and concise summary.
 Please provide more specific details or context so that I can better assist you in summarizing the text.

-## Property: has_ArticleTitle

-A Platform for Citizen Cooperation during the COVID-19 Pandemic in RN, Brazil

-## Property: has_BenefInArticle

-* [Improved air quality](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_192.md)
-* [Reduced transmission risk](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_207.md)
-* [Enhanced occupant comfort](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_208.md)
-* [Decreased contact and proximity](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_209.md)
-* [Reduced contact with surfaces](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_210.md)
+## DOI of the article

+10.1109/ISC251055.2020.9239008

+## Year of publication

+2020